From BR Bullpen

 "The best soap opera was the [Yankees] team we had here in the 70s. . .
 [People] couldn't wait to pick up the papers the next morning to see what was going on." - Ron Guidry, about the Yankees during the era of Sparky Lyle's book "The Bronx Zoo"

 Sparky Lyle, who pitched sixteen years in the majors solely in relief and who won the 1977 American League Cy Young Award (the first reliever to do so in the American League), was one of the best-known relievers of his era.
-He consistently was among the league leaders in saves and his interactions with other Yankee players and management were well-publicized.
+He consistently was among the league leaders in saves and his interactions with other New York Yankees players and management were well-publicized.

-Lyle came up originally at age 22 with the 1967 Boston Red Sox.
-Reggie Smith, in his first full season with the Red Sox, was also 22 that year, and Ken Brett, at age 18, made his major league debut with the 1967 Red Sox.
+Lyle came up originally at age 22 with the Boston Red Sox in 1967.
+Reggie Smith, in his first full season with the Red Sox, was also 22 that year, and Ken Brett, at age 18, made his major league debut with the same team.

-Sparky spent the heart of his career, 1972-78, with the New York Yankees.
+Sparky spent the heart of his career, 1972 to 1978, with the Yankees.
 He appeared in the 1976 and 1977 World Series, with an overall ERA of 1.23.
-He was credited with the win in Game 1 of the 1977 World Series.
+He was credited with the win in Game 1 of the 1977 Series.
+After Sparky won the Cy Young Award in 1977 however, the Yankees signed Rich Gossage as a free agent.
+Both relievers pitched well over 100 innings as the Yankees repeated as World Champions in 1978, but Gossage got most of the save opportunities.
+After the season, the Yankees sent Lyle to the Texas Rangers in a multi-player trade that brought over Dave Righetti among others.

-Although he was on the 1967 Red Sox and 1980 Phillies teams that went to the World Series, Lyle did not appear in those Series.
-(The Phillies acquired him too late to qualify for the postseason roster in 1980.)
+Although he was on the Red Sox in 1967 and the Philadelphia Phillies in 1980, teams that went to the World Series, Lyle did not appear in those Series.
+The Phillies acquired him too late to qualify for the postseason roster in 1980.

 As pitchers go, he was a good hitter, with a .192 lifetime average.
 He even stole a base at age 36.

-His lifetime Adjusted ERA+ of 127 is # 46 on the all-time list, one point higher than Goose Gossage at 126.
+His lifetime Adjusted ERA+ of 127 is # 46 on the all-time list, one point higher than former teammate Goose Gossage at 126.

 Two of the sources: Baseball Digest, February 2003 and The Bronx Zoo, 30 years later.